Elementary - Saint Leo The Great Catholic Church/School

 Why I love teaching at SLTG: I love celebrating weekly Mass with my students, sitting in adoration with my students, and praying every day together.
 My students continually awe me with their goodness and teach me more about my faith each and every day.

-Hobbies and Free Time: I love spending time with my two daughters, taking walks, going to the beach, gardening, and watching movies.
+Hobbies and Free Time: I love spending time with my two daughters, taking walks, going to the beach, gardening, watching movies and going out to eat.

 Grade 5